• Home

 Assisted Decision Making

 Protecting your future health, welfare, and financial security is one of the most important decisions you can make.
 At Catherine Allison & Co, we specialise in putting comprehensive, legally sound protective measures in place now, giving you peace of mind and ensuring your wishes are respected, even if your decision-making capacity changes.
+Our services focus on legally safeguarding your personal and financial welfare:

 1. Assisted Decision-Making (Capacity) Act 2015